jawj/mostly-ormless/README.md

 But how am I going to use these extra types?
 Enter the [tagged templates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates) I mentioned earlier.

 Tagged templates are pleasingly flexible.
-Critically, neither a template's interpolated values nor its return value have to be strings.
+Notably, neither a template's interpolated values nor its return value have to be strings.
 And TypeScript supports tagged templates fully, applying the tag function's signature to the interpolated values.

 This is useful because: